keu/docs/software_versioned_docs/version-0.16/houston-api.md

 > **Note:** To run this mutation, ensure that the user in question has already begun creating an account on the platform (i.e. the user has signed up and the platform has generated an "invite token" for that user).

-### Add a SysAdmin (_Enterprise Only_)
+### Add a SysAdmin (_Software Only_)

-System Admins can be added either via the Astronomer UI ('System Admin' > 'User' > 'User Details') or via an API call to Houston.
+System Admins can be added either via the Software UI ('System Admin' > 'User' > 'User Details') or via an API call to Houston.
 To run the mutation in the GraphQL Playground, you'll need:

 - `userUuid`
 - `role` (SYSTEM_ADMIN)